Speed is what it's all about.

 Find answers to the most common customer questions about internet speed and troubleshooting.

-Depending on where you live, speed packages include 200 Mbps, 500 Mbps, 940 Mbps, 1 Gbps, 3 Gbps and 8 Gbps.
+Depending on where you live, you may have a speed package of up to 200 Mbps, 500 Mbps, 940 Mbps, 1 Gbps, 3 Gbps or 8 Gbps.

 Connecting over WiFi results in a slower data speed than a wired connection.
 Internet speeds are not guaranteed due to conditions outside of network control, including your location, type and age of devices, other equipment used, and use of a wireless connection.